ChimpStudios/AmCharts/README.md

 AmCharts
 ========

 This is a Native Objective C wrapper for the AmCharts javascript charting library.
 Both OS X (10.7+) and iOS (7.1+) are supported.
-Use the AmCharts.Framework when working with OS X and the AmChartsMobile.a static library when targeting iOS.

 ## Screenshot
 ![AmCharts in Cocoa App](https://raw.githubusercontent.com/ChimpStudios/AmCharts/master/Readme/Line%20Chart.png)